 So if you’re a coffee fiend, or if you’re looking for some of the best places to log on and do some remote working, you’ve got to add some of these local places to your list to get your Cozumel coffee fix next time you’re in town.

 There are lots of excellent coffee spots in Cozumel that drip with charm and friendly service.
-Many coffee specialists on the island source their beans from various regions within Mexico, namely Chiapas and Oaxaca.
-Several do their own roasting here and work to set themselves apart with high-quality varietals and the latest techniques, from cold brews to coffee cocktails.
+Many Cozumel coffee specialists source their beans from various regions within Mexico, namely Chiapas and Oaxaca.
+Some Cozumel coffee shops do their own roasting and work to set themselves apart with high-quality varietals and the latest techniques, from cold brews to coffee cocktails.

 To have a more local experience – and learn a thing or two about coffee beans, roasting, and finishing in the process – coffee fanatics should head straight to these local Cozumel coffee experts, listed below.

 Best Cozumel Coffee Shops

 Cozumel island does have Starbucks coffee.
 In fact, there are two locations, one right near the Cozumel ferry terminal, and the other one a few blocks south at the Punta Langosta cruise ship arrival mall.